 Settlement considerations

 Stable provides single-slot finality, meaning transactions are finalized as soon as they are included in a valid block.
+For developers, this ensures:- Once a transaction appears in a confirmed block, its state changes are final and irreversible.

 - Applications can safely rely on block inclusion as confirmation of settlement.